chetannada/Namaste-React/Chapter 04 - Talk is Cheap, show me the code/Theory/Session 4 Theory.md

 ```

 ## Q: What is `<React.Fragment></React.Fragment>` and `<></>`?
-A: `<React.Fragment></React.Fragment>` is a feature in React that allows you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes to the DOM.
+A: `<React.Fragment></React.Fragment>` is a feature in React that allows you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes (element) to the DOM.
 `<></>` is the shorthand tag for `React.Fragment`.
 The only difference between them is that the shorthand version does not support the key attribute.
 #### Example
 ```